Tourism in the Basque Autonomous Community: Business tourism

-Donostia-San Sebastián, Vitoria-Gasteiz and Bilbao have much experience in the area of conferences, meetings, conventions and incentives.
+San Sebastián, Vitoria-Gasteiz and Bilbao have much experience in the area of conferences, meetings, conventions and incentives.
 All three have Convention Bureaux, which facilitate the organisation of events.
 The three capitals have opted for stylish sites, from which it is worth highlighting the Kursaal Congress Centre (San Sebastián), designed by Rafael Moneo, the Europa Congress Centre (Vitoria-Gasteiz) and the Euskalduna Conference Centre (Bilbao), which has the appearance of a ship which is continuously under construction.
 There are a further dozen sites on offer with different shapes and sizes for all types of gatherings, such as Ficoba, in Irun.
 Bilbao is also home to the Bilbao Exhibition Centre, a large, versatile space for every type of event.